RishiRamraj/The-Rules-of-Investment/README.rst

 #.
 Aggressive revenue recognition is a sign of trouble.
 #.
 Accountants can transform expenses into assets.
 #.
 Good companies communicate problems candidly.
 #.
-Run away from companies that report good prospects on bad business.
+Avoid companies that report good prospects on bad business.
 #.
 Prolonged turnover eventually devolves into turmoil.
 #.
-Good management does not win against bad business.
+High profits attract competition.
 #.
-The more money a company makes, the more likely it is to face competition.
+Increased sales magnify losses on unprofitable products.

 #.
+Avoid managers that talk more about stock price than business.
+#.
 Serial acquires often leave financial death in their wake.
-#.
-Increasing sales while losing money makes you lose money faster.

 On Bonds
 --------

 #.
+The 100% maturity value of bonds moderate their prices.
+#.
 Bonds fluctuate less than stock prices.
 #.
-If you are in a high tax bracket, prefer tax free bonds.
-#.
-Tax-exempt bonds should be bought by investors who pay income tax.
-#.
 Only own taxable bonds in a tax sheltered account.
 #.
 If interest rates rise, bond prices fall.
 #.
 If interest rates fall, bond prices rise.
 #.
 Avoid foreign-government bond issues.
 #.
 Second-grade bonds suffer severely in bad markets.
 #.
-A large portion of second-grade bonds recover in favorable conditions.
+Second-grade bonds recover in favorable conditions.
 #.
 Bonds may sell at large discounts from their claim.
 #.
-After bankruptcy, bondholders often receive stock in the new firm.
+After bankruptcy, bondholders often receive stock.
 #.
-High-grade, short maturity bonds are insulated from price changes.
+High-grade and short maturity insulate bonds from price changes.
 #.
-A long term bond can vary in response to interest rates.
+Long term bonds vary with interest rates.
 #.
 Low yields for bonds correspond to high prices.
 #.
 High yields for bonds correspond to low prices.
 #.
-It is completely impossible to make predictions about bond prices.
+If interest is not covered, corporate bonds devalue.
 #.
-The 100% maturity value of bonds moderate their prices.
+Corporate bond value depends on size, stock/equity and asset value.
 #.
 Convertible bonds vary with stock price, credit rating and interest rates.
 #.
-If interest is not covered, corporate bonds devalue.
+Typical investors will be best off with low cost bond funds.
 #.
-Corporate bond value depends on size, stock/equity and asset value.
-#.
-Typical investors will be best off buying low cost bond funds.
-#.
 Never convert a convertible bond.
-#.
-Default rates jump in a recession.

 On Portfolios
 -------------